oneminch/Notes/SQL.md

 - Uses `BLOB` for binary data.
 - Doesn't have a native `JSON` data type.
 - Doesn't support multiple schemas within the same database file.
+- Supports the `IF NOT EXISTS` syntax when creating tables, indexes and triggers, and the `IF EXISTS` syntax when dropping them.
+- Because of SQLite's nature as an embedded database engine, there is no need for a `DROP DATABASE` statement.
 - In addition to the built-in functions that come with it, SQLite allows you to create custom functions (User-Defined Functions or UDFs) using C/C++, which are compiled into the SQLite library.
 - SQLite can also load additional functions at runtime through extensions.
     - e.g., the JSON1 extension adds JSON manipulation functions, FTS5 allows full-text search capabilities, REGEXP Extension provides the `regexp()` function.